uofo/reverse-archaeology-content/_artifacts/2016-09-14--i-ll-see-you-at-the-next-one.md

 title: >-
   Protests Erupt in Orange after 17-year old Darrell Walker is shot by Orange Police Officers in 1979
-headline: '"I’ll see you at the next one …"'
+headline: '"I’ll see you at the next one"'
 image_caption: >-
   Protestors at City Hall following the police shooting of Darrell Walker in 1979